MR-kali98753/portfolio_updated/README.md

 Simply open [Lovable](https://lovable.dev/projects/cfcd8c2e-9613-4c6e-bc50-16ecb97a5e7a) and click on Share -> Publish.

+## Download Files Setup

+If you want the CV and APK download buttons to work, you need to add your actual files to the `public/assets/` directory.
+See `DOWNLOAD_SETUP.md` for detailed instructions.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!